 A newborn receives many gifts during the precious time before and after birth.
-We started our company after receiving a 14K gold Diaper Pin with charms after the birth of our son.
+We started our company after receiving a 14K Religious Theme gold Diaper Pin after the birth of our son.
 The custom was for the baby to not be out in public without protection until the baby grew their first tooth.

 1. For newborn avoid necklaces at any time.
 Perhaps allow a necklace to be worn during a christening or baptism only.

 2. Myth, the earlier the better for ear piercing.
 Truth, it is safe and easy to have your child's ears pierced at any age.
 I recommend after 4 months when the baby can hold its head and understand some of their experience.